TobyM-engineering/ml-player-piano/README.md

 </p>

 # ML-Assisted Player Piano
-A full electromechanical player piano system combining embedded C++, real-time MIDI processing, PCA9685-controlled solenoids, and a machine-learning velocity model trained on decibel measurements.
+A full electromechanical player piano system combining embedded C++, real-time MIDI processing, PCA9685-controlled solenoids, and a machine-learning velocity model trained on decibel measurements to produce human-like dynamics.
 Built to retrofit an early-1900s pneumatic piano into a modern expressive instrument.

 > ⚠️ This repository is not fully documented yet — more diagrams, notes, and explanations will be added soon.
 > 🎥 See it in action below!